 A Breakfast Worth Waking Up For

 One of the best reasons to make this cinnamon roll french toast casserole is how simple it is to prepare.
 Using either homemade cinnamon rolls or refrigerated cinnamon roll dough, you can create a bakery-quality breakfast without the fuss.
-The egg mixture soaks into the cinnamon roll pieces, creating a custardy texture that tastes like the best parts of a cinnamon bun and french toast combined.
+The egg mixture soaks into the cinnamon roll pieces, creating a custardy texture that tastes like the best parts of a cinnamon bun and French toast combined.

 This casserole saves you time.
 Instead of standing over a hot stove flipping slices of bread, you layer everything in a casserole dish and let the oven do the work.
 It’s a great recipe to prepare ahead—perfect for overnight gatherings or holidays when you’d rather spend time with family than cooking.